 The OFAPD is available to all UMSOM faculty for questions, suggestions, and concerns that arise.
 Please feel free to reach out to us at any time.

 In terms of Professional Development, we offer various workshops and free CME courses throughout the year on preparing your CV, organizing clinical and teaching portfolios for promotion, among a host of other programs to help faculty develop a successful academic career.
 You will find these on the UMSOM Calendar.

 In summary, we are here for you and welcome once again to UMSOM.

 On behalf of Dean Gladwin and the Office of Faculty Affairs and Professional Development (OFAPD), Dr. Niederhaus (left) and Dr. Offurum welcome you to the University of Maryland School of Medicine (UMSOM).

 The 2022 New Faculty Orientation was held at UMSOM on November 8, 2022.
 Typically, New Faculty Orientation is held once a year in the fall.

 Keeping Track for Promotion

-While promotion may seem distant for new faculty, it is always a good idea to familiarize yourself early with the requirements for promotion and approach your work with an eye on promotion.
+While promotion may seem distant for new faculty, it is always a good idea to familiarize yourself early with the requirements for promotion, and to approach your work with an eye on promotion.
 The four areas valued for promotion at UMSOM are contributions to knowledge, clinical activity, teaching activity, and service to the institution and community.

-Keeping and maintaining an accurate CV in UMSOM format and updating teaching and clinical portfolios annually or more often will help you keep track of relevant activities you will ultimately need to document for promotion.
+Keeping and maintaining an accurate CV in UMSOM format, and updating teaching and clinical portfolios annually or more often, will help you keep track of relevant activities you will ultimately need to document for promotion.